 Oh my, where do we start?!
 There is a wealth of offerings, and a sampling is offered below.
-Contact us for more information & to book tours/excursions; for many, you will be picked up/dropped off right at your dock!
+Contact us for more information & help with tours/excursions; for many, you will be picked up/dropped off right at your dock!

 SCUBA/SNORKELING: